Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Introduction

-In EIT-based sensing, the shift in the transparent window of absorption spectrum reflects the change of the physical parameter to be measured.
-Therefore, how to precisely measure an EIT spectrum will determine how sensitive or accurate an EIT sensor is.
-However, the typical spectroscopy that utilizes the classical probe source of laser (coherent state) is limited by the so-called shot-noise limit (SNL).
-The SNL comes from the nature of Poisson distribution of coherent states in the photon number basis.
-For a detection method based on photon counting measurement, the coherent state with mean photon number of $\bar{n}$ has an intrinsic standard deviation of photon number statistics of $\sqrt{\bar{n}}$, which bound accuracy of absorption estimation and thus the precision of spectral measurement.
-To surpass the SNL, the sub-Poisson light has been introduced as the probe source in absorption spectroscopy \cite{adesso2009optimal,li2021quantum,whittaker2017absorption} to gain the quantum advantage.
-The sub-Poisson light has a relatively concentrated photon-number distribution, which makes a sharper contrast in photon-number distribution after absorption, compared to a classical light source.
-The quantum advantage in parameter estimation is even more significant in the weak absorption regime\cite{allen2020approaching,allen2019quantum}.
+In EIT-based sensing, the shift in the transparent window of the absorption spectrum which occurs in reaction to the change of the physical parameters allows it to be measured.
+Therefore, the accuracy of an EIT sensor is determined by how precisely the EIT spectrum can be measured.
+However, spectroscopy utilizing classical probe source of a laser (coherent state) is typically limited by the so-called shot-noise limit (SNL).
+The SNL comes from the nature of the Poisson distribution of the coherent states in the photon number basis.
+For a detection method based on photon counting measurement, the coherent state with a mean photon number of $\bar{n}$ has an intrinsic standard deviation of photon number statistics of $\sqrt{\bar{n}}$, which bounds the accuracy of the absorption estimation and thus the precision of spectral measurement.
+In absorption spectroscopy, sub-Poissonian light has been introduced as the probe source to overcome the SNL \cite{adesso2009optimal,li2021quantum,whittaker2017absorption} to gain the quantum advantage.
+Sub-Poissonian light has a relatively concentrated photon-number distribution, which results in a sharper contrast in the photon-number distribution after absorption, compared to a classical light source.
+The quantum advantage for parameter estimation is even more significant in the weak absorption regime \cite{allen2020approaching,allen2019quantum}.